Some links in this post may be affiliate links

 Christmas Cactus are tropical plants which require warm and humid conditions to thrive.
 They are not cold hardy, therefore, they are best grown as houseplants in the temperate climates.

-However, in climates with harsh winters, Crab Cactus can be grown outdoors as container plants during spring and summer which are brought inside when the temperatures drop to about 150C in fall and care for it as a houseplant.
+However, in climates with harsh winters, it can be grown outdoors in spring and summer as container plants which are brought inside when the temperatures drop to about 150C in fall and cared for as a houseplant.

 Once the temperatures warm up to 150C in spring, move the plant outdoors under bright light but shield it from hot direct sunlight to prevent scorching.

-Blooming in Christmas Cactus occurs in late fall or early winter and is triggered by cold temperatures, dry conditions and reduced light amounts which signal dormancy and mimick its natural habitat.
+Blooming on Christmas Cactus occurs in late fall or early winter and is triggered by cold temperatures, dry conditions and reduced light amounts which signal dormancy and mimick its natural habitat.

 Six to eight weeks before the holidays, reduce watering to keep the soil slightly moist and stop feeding the plant.